FanderWasTaken/wine-dependency-hell-solver/.github/README.md

 - [installscript.vdf | Valve](https://partner.steamgames.com/doc/sdk/installscripts)
 - [Troubleshooting Guide | PCGamingWiki](https://www.pcgamingwiki.com/wiki/Troubleshooting_guide)
 - Project was created with the help of [Visual Studio Code](https://code.visualstudio.com/)

+---

+Feel free to donate if you like my work or if I was of any help to you!